svroonland/rezilience/README.md

 These additional resiliency policies are standard ZIO functionality and therefore have no dedicated implementations in this library, but they can be applied in combination with `rezilience` policies.

 * Add a timeout to calls to external systems using eg `ZIO#timeout`, `timeoutFail` or `timeoutTo`.
 When combining different policies from this library, the timeout should be the first decorator.

+* Add a cache to speed up response time and provide an alternative in case of failures. `rezilience` does not provide a cache since it is a specialized topic.
+A library like [scalacache](https://cb372.github.io/scalacache/docs/modes.html) offers ZIO integration via cats-effect interop.

 * Add a fallback using `ZIO#orElse`, a 'degraded mode' alternative response when a resource is not available.
 You usually want to do this as the outermost decorator.